kadonnelly13/scamdefenders/content/_index.md

 🟡 Moderate Difficulty Level

-Lots of times scams can come from ads throughout the internet.
+Many times scams can come from ads throughout the internet.
 Installing an ad-blocker in their web browsers helps to reduce that attack surface for scammers.
 If possible, try to install an ad-blocker on all of the web browsers available to the device, not just their default browser.
 The most trusted ad-blocker is uBlock Origin which can be installed for all browsers but there are other alternatives as well.

 - [uBlock Origin](https://ublockorigin.com/)
 - [Privacy Badger](https://privacybadger.org/)
 - [Ghostery](https://www.ghostery.com/)

 {{< callout emoji="🖥️" type="custom" title="What is a web browser and a browser extension?" text="A <a href='https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/'>web browser</a> is an application used to visit websites on the internet, you are using one right now to read this website!
 The most common web browsers today are Google Chrome, Mozilla Firefox, and Apple Safari.
 A <a href='https://www.microsoft.com/en-us/edge/learning-center/everything-to-know-about-browser-extensions'>browser extension</a> is an app inside of your web browser that adds new functionality to help improve your experience.
 There is a specific group of extensions that help block potentially malicious advertisements which can lead to scams." style="background: transparent; border: 3px solid #40e0d0" >}}

+## Enable Enhanced Browser Security

+🟢 Low Difficulty Level

+Modern web browsers come with built-in security features that can provide significant protection against scams and malicious websites.
+These features use artificial intelligence and real-time threat detection to block dangerous sites before you can interact with them.

+**Google Chrome - Enhanced Safe Browsing:**
+Chrome's Enhanced Safe Browsing provides twice the protection against phishing and scams compared to standard protection.
+It uses AI to detect scam techniques and suspicious URLs in real-time.

+To enable in Chrome:
+1. Go to **Settings** → **Privacy and security** → **Security**
+2. Under **Safe Browsing**, select **Enhanced Protection**

+**Other Browsers:**
+- **Firefox**: Enable Enhanced Tracking Protection in Settings → Privacy & Security
+- **Safari**: Fraudulent website warnings are enabled by default in Safari → Preferences → Security
+- **Microsoft Edge**: Microsoft Defender SmartScreen is enabled by default but can be verified in Settings → Privacy, search, and services

+**Important Note:** Enhanced protection modes may share more data with the browser company for analysis, but for most users vulnerable to scams, the security benefits outweigh privacy concerns.
+With over 1 billion Chrome users now using Enhanced Protection, it has become a widely-adopted security standard.

 ## Enable Multi-Factor Authentication